darkchiii/ChatApp/README.md

 - Swagger or Redoc documentation
 - Dockerized deployment with Compose

-Feel free to check out the `throttling`, `views`, and `tests` modules for more implementation details.
+Feel free to check out the `throttling`, `views`, and `tests` modules inside chat directory for more implementation details.

 README will be updated as the project progresses.